albertllousas/monads-explained/readme.md

 Well, this is just another one, the difference, I am not a functional expert, just one simple engineer trying to make the suffering less painful when it comes to monads.

 Why I am doing this?
-During my career I've been always to learn new things, and one of them is functional programming, when you try to learn it there is a point that you face this cary term, monads, and I have had two challenges:
+During my career I've been always trying to keep-up to date but also learn new things, and one of them was functional programming, and trust me, when you try to learn it there is a point that you face this scary term, yes, monads.
+First reaction?
+Cool a new thing with a cool name... (after some minutes) ... mmmh, this is abstract ... (after some hours) ... this is really hard ... (after weeks) ...
+I think I am getting it ... (after months) ...
+Ok, let's start over.

+I don't know if you had the same experience but for me it's been challenging in two ways:
 1. Understand what a monad is
 2. Explain what a Monad is